scholarslab/scholarslab.github.io/collections/_people/ed-triplett.md

 - Praxis Fellow, 2011-2012
 ---

-Ed was a 2011-12 Scholars' Lab Fellow and Praxis Fellow, and is a PhD candidate in the McIntire Department of Art.
+Ed Triplett was a 2011-2012 Scholars' Lab Fellow and Praxis Fellow, and was a PhD candidate in the McIntire Department of Art at the time.